ncp38/cs142-s25/projects/proj5/index.md

 The DancingBug class is the base class from which all dancing bugs must derive.
 Note that a DancingBug has a location (row & column), a direction the bug is facing, and a color.
 (Note that colors in this project are just strings, and should be one of the colors you are given the image files for: red, blue, green, gray, pink, orange, brown, or purple).

 Pay special attention to the `step()` method in DancingBug.
-It is marked as `abstract`, which we know means that all classes that inherit from DancingBug must write this method.
+It is marked as `abstract`, which means that all classes that inherit from DancingBug must write this method.
 The `step()` method must perform *one* step of a dance, probably by calling the `doStep()` method with the name of the dance step desired.
 In particular, you should probably *not* have a bug take multiple dance steps inside the `step()` method, only because those steps will be collapsed into a single step in the graphical output.

 ### The `DanceFloor` class